-Hard surfacing routes which currently have an adequate natural surface should not be the automatic answer; it is usually better to preserve the existing surface by attention to drainage.
-However, the existing surface and potential future use should be taken into account and the opportunity for upgrading the surface with a finish suitable for horse use should be taken if appropriate.
+Hard surfacing routes which currently have an adequate natural surface should not be the automatic answer; it is usually better to preserve the existing surface by attention to drainage and protection from damage.
+However, if the existing surface is poor, the opportunity for upgrading the surface with a finish suitable for horse use should be taken if appropriate.